-4. Monitoring of primate groups via GPS collars.
-This will be a new element of our research in 2013 and volunteers may play an important role in setting and monitoring traps, tracking via VHF receivers, data download, and collar retrieval.
+4. Monitoring of primate groups via GPS collars - you may play an important role in setting and monitoring traps, tracking via VHF receivers, data download, and collar retrieval.

 5. Phenological transects and vegetation plots to estimate primate food availability.

 7. Volunteers may also have the opportunity to work on the predator element of the project and engage in camera trapping, GPS collar, or scat/dietary analysis.

-The precise activities will vary depending on our recent requirements at the time.
+The precise activities will vary depending on our requirements at the time.
 Please get in touch if you have specific interests in particular techniques or aspects of our research, since not all activities will be ongoing at all times.

 We are looking for volunteer research assistants with the following experience:

 1. A background in biology/zoology/ecology or related field and an interest in the behaviour, ecology and conservation of primates and other mammals.

 2. Physically fit, and capable of undertaking fieldwork in a mountainous environment, in hot temperatures at certain times of year.
 You should be able to comfortably cover 10-15km per day (often more) over rough and often steep terrain and capable of carrying a day pack these distances while collecting data.
 You will often be doing this alone.

 3. Capable of working well as part of a team, under the authority of field research coordinators, and be a valuable team member.

 4. Reliable, responsible and motivated when it comes to following research protocols and methodologies, and an ability to work at unsociable hours when necessary.

 5. Relevant experience of the projectís field techniques and of working in southern Africa is desirable but not essential.